YesWiki/yeswiki/README.md

 ### Linters & Formatters

 Please install relevant extension and enable auto formating on your editor.

-Or run `make lint` before commit
+Alternatly you can run `make lint`

 | Language                    | Linter/Formatter                                             |
 | --------------------------- | ------------------------------------------------------------ |